Product

 Now it's time to organize the system's parts into autonomous components.
 This step is visualized slightly differently than in standard Event Modeling, although the underlying concept remains the same.
 Switch over to the Domain Model tab and assign bounded contexts to the Aggregate Roots.

-Following the blog post:
+Following the original blog post example:

-• Room and Booking should be assigned to Inventory.
+• Assign Room and Booking to Inventory.

 • Payment should be assigned to Payment.